Best interests decisions: A COVID-19 quick guide

 - Proportionality – it may not be possible to review every decision, so a plan may need to be made within your organisation for what is realistically achievable.
 This is in no way to downplay people’s rights to a proper review of their care arrangements; it is about proper planning to focus on the most important tasks in a difficult situation.

 - Changes to lockdown rules – what people are allowed to do changes frequently, and gradually.
-Bear in mind, therefore, a best interests decision may need to be reviewed as the governmental guidance changes, and other possible options become more viable.
+Bear in mind, therefore, a best interests decision may need to be reviewed as the governmental guidance changes, and other possible options become more or less viable.

 - Prioritisation - the implications of the pandemic will be different for different decisions.
 Some, such as whether someone should move from a care setting where infections are more common (assuming there is another viable option), are major ones which will call for more pressing consideration.